CreoWis/hashnode-client/package/readme.md

 ```

-> Note: If you are using NextJS please use this library in client component only as it uses useEffect and useState behind the scene.
+> Note: If you are using NextJS, please use this library in the client component only, as it uses useEffect and useState behind the scenes.

 ## 🤾‍♀️ hashnode-client playground(demo)

 We have built a demo project called `hashnode-diaries` that uses the hooks that we have mentioned above.
-Its a simple project that will take the url of your publication and fetch data from hashnode and demo ur project.
+It's a simple project that will take the URL of your publication and fetch data from hashcode, and demo ur project.

-You can [run it locally](../hashnode-diaries/README.md) and get an feel of how to use the package in a way that is beneficial to your project.
+You can [run it locally](../hashcode-diaries/README.md) and get a feel of how to use the package in a way that is beneficial to your project.

 ## 🛠️ How to build the hashnode-client package?